 1.

-A 56-year-old male comes to see you to discuss adjuvant chemotherapy for his recently diagnosed T3 N0 Colon cancer that has been surgically removed.
-The tumor was located in the left colon.
+A 56-year-old male comes to see an Oncologist to discuss adjuvant chemotherapy for his recently diagnosed T3 N0 Colon cancer that has been surgically removed.
+The tumor originated in his left colon.
+His Surgical Oncologist performed the surgery.

-On his pathology report, it is found to be a T3 N0 adenocarcinoma.
+On his pathology report, he is found to be a T3 N0 adenocarcinoma.
 The surgical margins are negative.
-It is a grade II tumor, there is no evidence of LVI or PNI and all 14 lymph nodes that are removed are negative for cancer involvement.
-Further tumor analysis reveals that the cancer is MSI-H. Given that the tumor is MSI-High, what does it tell one regarding the efficacy of adjuvant therapy for him?
+It is a low-grade tumor, there is no evidence of LVI or PNI and all 14 lymph nodes that are removed are negative for cancer involvement.
+Further tumor analysis reveals that the cancer is MSI-H. The patient will be meeting with a Genetic counselor.
+Given that the tumor is MSI-High, what does it tell one regarding the efficacy of adjuvant therapy for this patient ?

 A .
 He will benefit from receiving Bevacizumab